-John Skipper, often referred to as the most powerful man behind the most powerful sports network, makes decisions that affect what’s beamed through our televisions, transmitted to our radios and digitized in our web browsers.
+John Skipper, often referred to as the most powerful man behind the most powerful sports network, makes decisions that affect what’s beamed through our televisions, transmitted to our radios, and digitized in our web browsers.
 The highbrow title of ESPN President and Co-Chairman of Disney Media Networks was not preordained for John Skipper.
 The man at the helm of ESPN didn’t choose the “Executive” career card in The Game of Life.
 He isn’t a young, born-into-the-game hotshot adorned in flannels and a hipster beard.
 What’s left of his hair is grey, the color that closely matches many of his stoic suits.
 Skipper didn’t expect to win the job of guiding a major company into the new age of media; a love of literature coupled with a sharp mind led him down this path.

 Before joining The Worldwide Leader in Sports, John Skipper served as an executive—first a vice president and later a senior vice president—with The Disney Publishing Group.
-His expertise in the world of publishing allowed him to manage an area of the company that dealt with Disney’s magazine, book and licensing operations.
-That four-year run gave him a taste for the Disney corporate culture and served as a proving ground before his 1997 move to ESPN, a well-established Disney-Hearst Corporation joint venture.
+His expertise in the world of publishing allowed him to manage an area of the company that dealt with Disney’s magazine, book, and licensing operations.
+That four-year run gave him a taste of the Disney corporate culture and served as a proving ground before his 1997 move to ESPN, a well-established Disney-Hearst Corporation joint venture.

 In 2004, John Skipper became the Executive Vice President of Advertising Sales and ESPN Enterprises.
 While that title doesn’t sound nearly as impactful as one that runs the ESPN website or magazine, the promotion proved his booming influence within the company.
-Advertising drives ESPN revenues so holding decision-making power in that space allowed Skipper to tangibly affect the bottom line.
+Advertising drives ESPN revenues, so holding decision-making power in that space allowed Skipper to tangibly affect the bottom line.
 And leading the company’s ESPN Enterprises group allowed him the opportunity to develop new products and businesses leveraging the influential ESPN brand.
-After this brief stint it was time to return to his roots as the master of content.
+After this brief stint, it was time to return to his roots as the master of content.

-Once John Skipper accepted the role of Executive Vice President of Content his clout within the company, and across the industry, was cemented.
-He became “responsible for the creation, programming and production of ESPN content across all media platforms…”.
+Once John Skipper accepted the role of Executive Vice President of Content, his clout within the company and across the industry was cemented.
+He became “responsible for the creation, programming, and production of ESPN content across all media platforms…”.
 Simply put, he oversees everything ESPN that fans consume.
-Over the last ten years John Skipper has watched over the globalization of the ESPN brand, negotiated numerous content partnership deals and strategically added to the network of ESPN-branded television channels, internet websites and radio stations.
+Over the last ten years, John Skipper has watched over the globalization of the ESPN brand, negotiated numerous content partnership deals, and strategically added to the network of ESPN-branded television channels, internet websites, and radio stations.
 And now, as President of ESPN and Co-Chairman of Disney Media Networks, he is the true face of ESPN, a global sports media influencer and a valued member of The Walt Disney Company’s executive team.